Kristina01111000/lavendersite/README.md

-send invoice for feb, mar, apr -> sent, also had explanation of fee for time
+invoice for feb, mar, apr -> sent, also had explanation of fee for time starting after april

-next meeting:
+next meeting talk:
 - removed logo from center of homepage, looks more clean

 Homepage: